kimgalactic/Robotics/README.md

 # Implementation of Forward and Inverse Kinematics for a 3-DOF Robotic Manipulator

+## Overview:

-OverviewThis project focuses on the design and programming of a multi-degree-of-freedom (DOF) robotic arm using an Arduino microcontroller and Dynamixel AX-12 smart servos.
+This project focuses on the design and programming of a multi-degree-of-freedom (DOF) robotic arm using an Arduino microcontroller and Dynamixel AX-12 smart servos.
-The primary objective was to transition from simple motor control to intelligent spatial navigation, allowing the robot to perform precise tasks such as drawing geometric shapes in 3D space.2.
+The primary objective was to transition from simple motor control to intelligent spatial navigation, allowing the robot to perform precise tasks such as drawing geometric shapes in 3D space.

 The Challenge: KinematicsRobotic arms naturally move in arcs because they are driven by rotational joints.
 This creates a fundamental control challenge:Forward Kinematics (FK):
 Calculating where the hand is located ($X, Y, Z$) based on known motor angles.
 This acts as a monitoring system, similar to a GPS, but does not allow for direct coordinate control.Inverse Kinematics (IK):
 The more complex process of calculating the necessary motor angles to reach a specific target coordinate ($X, Y$).
 This is essential for straight-line motion, as it requires the robot to coordinate multiple